yext/answers-search-ui/README.md

 {
   options: [
     {
-      // Label to show next to the filter option
-      label: 'Open Now',
-      // The api field to filter on, configured on the Yext platform
+      // Required, the api field to filter on, configured on the Yext platform.
       field: 'c_openNow',
-      // The value for the above field to filter by
+      // Required, the value for the above field to filter by.
       value: true,
+      // Optional, the label to show next to the filter option.
+      label: 'Open Now',
-      // Whether this option will be selected on page load.
+      // Optional, whether this option will be selected on page load.
 Selected options stored in the url
       // take priority over appliedOnLoad.
 Defaults to false.
       appliedOnLoad: false
     },
     {
-      label: 'Dog Friendly',
       field: 'c_dogFriendly',
       value: true,
+      label: 'Dog Friendly',
       appliedOnLoad: true
     },
     {
-      label: 'Megastores',
       field: 'c_storeType',
-      value: 'Megastore'
+      value: 'Megastore',
+      label: 'Megastores'
     }
   ]
 }